 The above graph from Criteo shows ecommerce spending on the two major shopping days in the US retail market (as well as Singles Day in China).
 Cyber Monday in 2015 (the Monday after Thanksgiving) was the biggest online shopping day of the year.
 These key dates are extremely important in your marketing plan.

-For more information and statistics, see Criteo’s report on this year’s ecommerce industry outlook, which is the source for the graph above.
+For more information and statistics, see Criteo’s report (page has been removed) on this year’s ecommerce industry outlook, which is the source for the graph above.

 As a side note: Perhaps many of us should consider expanding into China!